-The comparison between power amplifier and voltage amplifier on the basis of coupling, collector current, output impedance, input voltage, output power etc is given below in the tabular form.
+The comparison between power and voltage amplifiers on the basis of coupling, collector current, output impedance, input voltage, output power, etc is given below in the tabular form.

 Hope you all like this article.
 For any suggestions please comment below.
 We always appreciate your suggestions.